Flexner Report: Impact on African-American doctors and patients

+Impact on women

+The Flexner Report has also been criticized for introducing policies that encouraged sexism, resulting in "the near elimination of women in the physician workforce between 1910 and 1970."
+Before the publication of the Flexner Report, in the mid-to-latter part of the nineteenth century, universities had just begun opening and expanding female admissions as part of both women's and co-educational facilities with the founding of co-educational Oberlin College in 1833 and private all-women's colleges such as Vassar College and Pembroke College.
+Furthermore, many women opened their own medical schools for women as a response to other medical schools refusing to admit them.

+In the Report, Flexner noted that there were few women in medical education.
+Flexner believed that the small numbers of female medical students and female physicians was not due to a lack of opportunity because, as he saw it, there were ample opportunities for women to be educated in medicine.
+Thus, he believed that the low numbers were due to a decreased desire and tendency to enter medical school.

+Flexner also emphasized women's particular role in medicine throughout the Report, stating that "[w]oman has so apparent a function in certain medical specialties".
+While some people thought that women were the intellectual equals of men and could be proficient in any field, the majority assumed that women were naturally nurturing and loving, and if they were going to pursue a medical career, they should do so in child health, occupational health, or maternal health.Today, it is speculated that the Report may have been a factor in encouraging female physicians to specialize in pediatrics, obstetrics and gynecology rather than other disciplines.

 Impact on alternative medicine

 When Flexner researched his report, "modern" medicine faced vigorous competition from several quarters, including osteopathic medicine, chiropractic medicine, electrotherapy, eclectic medicine, naturopathy, and homeopathy.
 Flexner clearly doubted the scientific validity of all forms of medicine other than that based on scientific research, deeming any approach to medicine that did not advocate the use of treatments such as vaccines to prevent and cure illness as tantamount to quackery and charlatanism.
 Medical schools that offered training in various disciplines including electromagnetic field therapy, phototherapy, eclectic medicine, physiomedicalism, naturopathy, and homeopathy, were told either to drop these courses from their curriculum or lose their accreditation and underwriting support.
-A few schools resisted for a time, but eventually most complied with the Report or shut their doors.
+A few schools resisted for a time, but eventually most schools for alternative medicine complied with the Report or shut their doors.

 Impact on osteopathic medicine

-Although almost all the alternative medical schools listed in Flexner's report were closed, the American Osteopathic Association (AOA) brought a number of osteopathic medical schools into compliance with Flexner's recommendations to produce an evidence-based practice.
-The curricula of DO- and MD-awarding medical schools are now nearly identical, the chief difference being the additional instruction in osteopathic schools of osteopathic manipulative medicine.
+While almost all the alternative medical schools listed in the Flexner Report were closed, the American Osteopathic Association (AOA) brought a number of osteopathic medical schools into compliance with Flexner's recommendations to produce an evidence-based approach and practice.
+Today, the curricula of DO- and MD-awarding medical schools are now nearly identical, the chief difference being the additional instruction in osteopathic schools of osteopathic manipulative medicine.